Canal 5 (Mexican TV channel): History

 At the end of the 1980s, the then-vice president of Televisa, Alejandro Burillo Azcárraga, spearheaded drastic changes in the branding of the company's television networks.
 XHGC had branded as Canal 5 for years, using various logos with the number 5.
 However, as the network's various repeaters were not all on channel 5, the network began branding by the XHGC callsign.
 The landmark Energía Visual (Visual Energy) campaign, designed by Agustín Corona and Pablo Jato, featured idents with wildly varied logos and designs—a first for Mexican television.
 The campaign was designed to back the channel's youthful image.
+At the time, stations outside of Mexico City that had local programming, such as XHGA-TV in Guadalajara, XEX in Altzomoni and XHAJ in Las Lajas, only aired XHGC's programming during the evening hours, while the daytime format was given to local output (TV Matutina).
+This arrangement was possible as XHGC in Mexico City was airing the Telesecundaria classes and its affiliates elsewhere were airing their own programming.
+In 1990, TV Matutina became Supercadena 8, which also added a block of late-night programming at 11pm, mostly carrying US fare.
+This arrangement ended in 1993, when XEQ was made a commercial television station, and ahead of a new round of concessions given to establish a round of Canal 5 and Canal 9 transmitters nationwide.

 In the 1990s, Canal 5 began branding with its channel number again.
-During this time period, Alejandro González Iñárritu, who had also been involved with Televisa's radio station XEW-FM (WFM), was involved in the creation of some of the network's promotional campaigns.
+During this period, Alejandro González Iñárritu, who had also been involved with Televisa's radio station XEW-FM (WFM), was involved in the creation of some of the network's promotional campaigns.
 Additionally, in 1994, Televisa obtained a concession for 62 additional television transmitters nationwide, most of which form a key link in the Canal 5 network today.